 - Judgment – or also known as a revelation, this archetypal image represents the end and the conclusion.
 It reveals all and forgives all.

 - The World – representing the roundness of our existence, the world symbolizes the unending movement of life.

-As mentioned at the beginning of this article, we’ll also be presenting a custom tarot reading pattern that can help you know more about yourself using the Tarot archetypes presented above.
+As mentioned at the beginning of this article, we’ll also be presenting a custom reading pattern that can help you improve your Tarot reading using the 4 major Jungian archetypes.

 Generally, the idea is to draw 4 cards from the deck of Major Arcana cards.
 With each card being interpreted in conjunction with their respective Jungian archetypal values, you’ll get a deeper insight into yourself.

 With that, you have to consider these four major Jungian archetypes for their own value.
 Representing a fragment of who you are, the card you’ve drawn should be interpreted accordingly.